-- Laser or light therapy, which uses specific wavelengths of light to stimulate healing on a cellular level by increasing circulation, reducing pain and decreasing swelling.
+- Laser or light therapy, a treatment that uses specific wavelengths of light to stimulate healing on a cellular level by increasing circulation, reducing pain and decreasing swelling.

 - Physical therapy can also be helpful because it increases muscle strength, mobility and daily functioning.
 You can talk to your physical therapist about any pain you’re experiencing and try special orthopedic inserts or shoes during the daytime.

 Stretching your feet and legs and getting exercise are highly recommended as part of a hot feet treatment plan.
 Try to regularly do: